 I'm a big fan of using ternary operations when possible but Python didn't introduced them until the 2.5 release, see Wikipedia page.
 Before the 2.5 release there existed options like using the and and or operator

-or a lambda construction, but none if them are considered foolproof (see the wiki page for explanation).
+x and y or zor a lambda construction, but none if them are considered foolproof (see the wiki page for explanation).
 So how do you write the ternary operation in python?

 Saturday, February 20, 2010